 The Company provides an allowance for doubtful accounts in the amount deemed to be uncollectible in the event of default.
 With regard to the classification of claims, general claims are those for which there is no actual possibility of a bad debt, and doubtful accounts receivable are those for which there is an actual possibility of a bad debt.
-For general receivables for which there is no actual possibility of a bad debt, no allowance for doubtful accounts (current assets) was recorded at the end of current fiscal year, estimating the uncollectible amounts in a lump sum against the ending balance of receivables based on loan loss ratio.
+For general receivables for which there is no actual possibility of a bad debt, allowance for doubtful accounts (current assets) of 90 million yen was recorded at the end of current fiscal year, estimating the uncollectible amounts in a lump sum against the ending balance of receivables based on a historical loan loss ratio.
+The total amount of the allowance for doubtful accounts is the allowance for general receivables based on the historical loan loss ratio.